NatalieWong/phd_thesis_markdown/source/13_chapter_5.md

 By changing the background color of the UI to black, white light beams can be eliminated.
 The skin color of a hand being captured by the camera module is retained, allowing a hand to be detected smoothly across the frames in the preview view.

 ### Single Hand Detection in Android application
-At present, only the best hand result is selected among the detection results and one hand position indicator, i.e. a red dot, is drawn on the UI based on the location of the best result.
+At present, only the best hand result is selected among the detection results, therefore, only one hand position indicator, i.e. a red dot, is drawn on the UI based on the location of the best result.

 ### Latency for Hand Detection on Raspberry Pi
 Although I have switched to use Android OS on Raspberry Pi and deployed the best hand detection model re-trained form SSD MobileNet V2 model in the Android application running on the Raspberry Pi, the one-second delay of the hand detection process still persists while I am running the Android application.
 I doubt that this is another problem raised due to the weaker computational power of the Raspberry Pi.